 A family whose head or spouse (or sole member) is a person who is 62 years of age or older.
-It may include two or more Elderly Persons living together, or one or more such persons living with one or more persons who are determined to be essential to their care or well-being.
+It may include two or more Elderly Persons living together, or one or more such determined to be essential to their care or well-being.